prantlf/semidown/README.md

 * Default exports load external dependencies (`marked`, `marked-shiki` and `shiki/bundle/web`)
 * The `core` exports have no dependencies, neither external, nor bundled
 * The `bundle` exports include the dependencies (`marked`, `marked-shiki` and `shiki/bundle/web`)
+* Fixes rendering of fenced blocks with empty lines.
+* Lets override and extend parser, chunker and renderer.

 ## Install